jonahkagan/gcal2when2meet/README.md

 - Support when2meets that have days of the week instead of specific dates
 - Ask which calendars you want to import
+- Support events that go off the edge of the time frame/wrap around

 ## Feedback